microsoft/maro/docs/source/key_components/geographic_visualization.rst

 Geographic Visualization
 =======================

-Env-geographic tool aims to provide users with an intuitive understanding of Maro's experimental data and help users better understand Maro's scenarios and working processes.
-Currently, Env-geographic supports two modes, which are real-time mode and local mode.
-The former mode shows users real-time experimental data and helps users judge the effectiveness of the model.
-The latter mode allows users to freely view the data after the experiment, helping users to view the effect of the experiment and make subsequent decisions.
+We can use Env-geographic for both finished experiments and running experiments.
+For finished experiments, the local mode is enabled for users to view experimental data in order to help users to make subsequent decisions.
+If a running experiment is selected, the real-time mode will be launched by default, it is used to view real-time experimental data  and judge the effectiveness of the model.
+You can also freely change to local mode for the finished epoch under real-time mode.

 Dependency